keskival/Web-NFC/README.md

 # Usage #

+The application reads an NFC tag, signals the content to the server, and gets a random tag id back to write back to the tag.
+This is repeated as many times as you scan the tag.

+The application has been throughly tested on a HTC One, Android version 4.4.3.

 Remember to change the serverAddress in both the client and the server before building and installing.

 The installed mobile application can be found from the menu with the name Web-NFC.